-- • - In case recall in one jurisdiction would trigger automatically a recall in another jurisdiction jurisdiction needs to allow for it, which currently is not the case Confidentiality issues related to exchange of information in case information on location exchanged between systems. •
+- In case recall in one jurisdiction would automatically trigger a recall in another jurisdiction the law in the latter jurisdiction needs to allow for it, which currently is not the case - Confidentiality issues related to exchange of information in case information on location of batches is exchanged between systems.

-Use Case 5: Support Pharmacovigilance Use Case Description As a patient, I want to avoid products for which a safety issue has been identified or is under investigation As a regulator, I want to be alerted as soon as possible on pharmacovigilance issues; I also want to have access to traceability information to support pharmacovigilance and to improve the level of reporting of adverse events globally Effort 1 1 Benefits It would be possible to exchange alerts among regulators through the interconnected systems in real time on a product, a group of products2 (e.g. a Importance group of products containing a substance of concern pharmacovigilance issue has been identified) and, in systems were able to trace substances and other asp concern Data on global distribution at patient level could be c and help to inform the development of efficient pharm for which a case the interconnected bects, on the items of compared with reporting levels hacovigilance systems 1 Information exchange on products 2 Information exchange on products and Alternatives substances Cooperate with the MAH who is obliged to have a distribution, this however takes time and resources to Cooperate with MAHs in order to access data on global be achieved al distribution/sales of products Interoperability Classification Type of Interoperability Information Exchange to share of connected systems e information among users Interoperability applied to A product or a product class/c ategory Exchange of Expiry Date Information Not required Common Global Data Coding Standards and Common Data Carrier Required to make practical products real time identification of Implementation Considerations Technical Enablers Procedural Enablers Global unique identifiers for products (e.g. GTIN) and/or substances and other aspects (e.g. linkages among individual GTIN numbers) in case the interconnected T&T systems are able to exchange information on substances, etc. (in addition to products) Agreed procedures use ir systems in the managem cases nterconnected T&T ent of pharmacovigilance
+Use Case 5: Support Pharmacovigilance Use Case Description As a patient, I want to avoid products for which a safety issue has been identified or is under investigation As a regulator, I want to be alerted as soon as possible on pharmacovigilance issues; I also want to have access to traceability information to support pharmacovigilance and to improve the level of reporting of adverse events globally Benefits Benefits It would be possible to exchange alerts among regular interconnected systems in real time on a product, a g group of products containing a substance of concern pharmacovigilance issue has been identified) and, in systems were able to trace substances and other asp Data on global distribution at patient level could be or and help to inform the development of efficient pharm Import roup of products 2 (e.g. a for which a case the interconnected pects, on the items of concern compared with reporting levels n n Alternatives Cooperate with the MAH who is obliged to have a system to track its products and substances Cooperate with MAHs in order to access data on global distribution/sales of products Interoperability Classification Type of Interoperability Information Exchange to share information amo of connected systems ong users Interoperability applied to A product or a product class/category Exchange of Expiry Date Information Not required Common Global Data Coding Standards and Common Data Carrier Required to make practical real time identified products cation of Implementation Considerations Technical Enablers Global unique identifiers for products (e.g. GTIN) and/or substances and other aspects (e.g. linkages among individual GTIN numbers) in case the interconnected traceability systems are able to exchange information on substances, etc. (in addition to products) Procedural Enablers Agreed procedures use interconnected trac systems in the management of pharmacovic cases

-2 Most of the existing and planned T&T systems currently have been developed for or include finished (drug) products, T&T systems however could be used for traceability of other aspects such as active substances, excipients, manufacturers etc.
+2 Most of the existing and planned traceability systems currently have been developed for or include finished (drug) products, traceability systems however could be used for traceability of other aspects such as active substances, excipients, manufacturers etc.